geroafonso/ipsec_traffic_exporter/README.md

 Sep 25 17:21:26 my-vpn-node sudo[7255]:     root : TTY=unknown ; PWD=/ ; USER=root ; COMMAND=/sbin/ipsec trafficstatus
 ```

-By default the service will expose the metrics both in / and in /metrics
+By default, the service will expose the metrics both in `/` and in `/metrics`.

 ### Change the exporter listen address

-You may change the listen address by changing the ExecStart in service unit:
+You may change the listen address by changing the ExecStart in the service unit:

 ```shell
 ExecStart=/usr/local/bin/ipsec_traffic.py --address=192.168.0.100
 ```

-After changing the listen address you need to restart the service.
+After changing the listen address, you need to restart the service.

 ### Change the exporter port

-You may change the port by changing the ExecStart in service unit:
+You may change the port by changing the ExecStart in the service unit:

 ```shell
 ExecStart=/usr/local/bin/ipsec_traffic.py --port=56789
 ```

-After changing the port you need to restart the service.
+After changing the port, you need to restart the service.

 ### Change the running interval

-You may change the running interval (in seconds) by changing the ExecStart in service unit:
+You may change the running interval (in seconds) by changing the ExecStart in the service unit:

 ```shell
 ExecStart=/usr/local/bin/ipsec_traffic.py --interval=10
 ```

-After changing the interval you need to restart the service.
+After changing the interval, you need to restart the service.

-### Allow the exporter port in firewall
+### Allow the exporter port in the firewall

-In order for the exporter metrics to be accessible to an external Prometheus server
-you need to allow the access to the listen address and port in the server firewall.
+In order for the exporter metrics to be accessible to an external Prometheus server, you need to allow access to the listen address and port in the server firewall.